Law school applications: Researching law schools

 In all of these encounters, take note of what’s said but also of what’s not said (or done).
-If you’re not being made to feel completely welcome, that is very important information for your decision-making.
+If you’re not being made to feel completely welcome, that can be very important information for your decision-making.

 Other online resources

 You likely already know that there are a very large number of websites and forums targeting law school applicants.
-Private fee-based pre-law advisors and test prep companies, magazines, book authors/publishers, bloggers and more are all trying to get your eyes on their site.
+Private fee-based pre-law advisors and test prep companies, magazines, book authors/publishers, bloggers, forums and more are all trying to get your eyes on their site.
 Please exercise caution when you read these sites.
 While some are relatively reliable, others—especially the forums—can be rife with misinformation.
-The advice of a disgruntled law student or recent law grad, or the rumor-mongering of other stressed-out law school applicants can do an excellent job of raising your stress levels without offering any useful information.
+The advice of a disgruntled law student or recent law grad, or the rumor-mongering among other stressed-out law school applicants can do an excellent job of raising your anxiety levels without offering any useful information.
 At the same time, most contain a grain of truth.
 The problem is sorting out that grain from all the bushels of falsity.
-As a general rule, don’t believe what you read unless you’ve confirmed it with a known reliable source (your own pre-law advisor, for example).
+As a general rule, don’t believe what you read in online forums unless you’ve confirmed it with a known reliable source (your own pre-law advisor, for example).
 And if you decide to participate in an online law school forum, be clear about the risks.

 Talking to alumni